 Large amounts of EDTA can decrease potassium levels in the body.
 "Water pills" can also decrease potassium in the body.
 Taking EDTA along with "water pills" might decrease potassium in the body too much.<br><nb>Some "water pills" that can deplete potassium include chlorothiazide (Diuril), chlorthalidone (Thalitone), furosemide (Lasix), hydrochlorothiazide (HCTZ, HydroDiuril, Microzide), and others.

 The following doses have been studied in scientific research:

 APPLIED TO THE EYE:

 - For calcium deposits on the cornea of the eye: Healthcare providers use EDTA as part of a procedure.

-- For lead poisoning and also for high levels of calcium in the blood: Healthcare providers give EDTA intravenously (by IV).
+- For high levels of calcium in the blood: Healthcare providers give EDTA intravenously (by IV).

-- For lead poisoning: Healthcare providers give EDTA in a shot (by injection).
+- For lead poisoning: Healthcare providers give EDTA as a shot.

 - Anderson PO, Knoben JE, Troutman WG.
 Handbook of Clinical Drug Data.
 9th ed.
 Stamford, CT: Appleton & Lange, 1999.

 - Anon.
 Questions and Answers about chelation therapy.
 American Heart Association 2000.
 Available at: www.americanheart.org.
 (Accessed 17 November 2000).